thomashkolbe/8080_Home_Computer/README.md

 ## Next Steps

-The entire system needs to be documented.
-The documents and the source code will be provided in this repository.
-I started working on drawing the schematics of the video &amp; sound extension board, but I haven't used a schematics drawing software like [EAGLE](https://www.autodesk.com/products/eagle/overview) for decades and I have not yet worked with the Open Source software [KiCad](https://kicad.org/) yet.
-Hence, it may take a couple of weeks before I can deliver something nice.
-The source code needs some cleaning, and proper comments and credits have to be put at the beginning of each file.

 The integration and porting of Leonardo Miliani's source code for the LM80C to the 8080 CPU and the 8080 Microprocessor Kit SBC has to be finished.
 I first ported Grant Searle's version of NASCOM BASIC 4.7b to the 8080, before